leticiaseixas/wai-list-of-courses/content/submit-an-offer.md

   <h2 id="the-tool">About the resource</h2>
-  <p>Provide some information about the resource.
+  <p>Provide some information about the course, training, or certification.
 This information will be publicly shared.</p>

   <div class="field">
       <label for="offer-name" class="label-input">Title (Required)</label>